Sara-Hamilton/vote/README.md

 ## Support and contact details

-_For questions or concerns you can submit a pull request in the GitHub repository_
+_To suggest changes, submit a pull request in the GitHub repository._

 ## Technologies Used

 * HTML
 * CSS
-* JavaScript
+* jQuery 3.2.1
-* Bootstrap
+* Bootstrap 3.3.7

 ### License